rossigee/bitnodes-hardware/README.md

 * Bitnodes Hardware Clear Acrylic Case

 ## Software Features
-* Powered by the latest version of Ubuntu operating system.
+* Powered by the latest version of Ubuntu operating system
-* Latest version of Bitcoin client synced up to the latest block prior to dispatch.
+* Latest version of Bitcoin client synced up to the latest block prior to dispatch
 * Built-in open source web-based administration interface:
-    * Start or stop Bitcoin client.
+    * Start or stop Bitcoin client
-    * Restart or shutdown your Bitnodes Hardware.
+    * Restart or shutdown your Bitnodes Hardware
-    * Set or unset bandwidth limit for Bitcoin client.
+    * Set or unset bandwidth limit for Bitcoin client
-* Public status page with real-time stats for your Bitnodes Hardware.
+* Public status page with real-time stats for your Bitnodes Hardware

+## Security Features
+* Minimal base system
+* Security updates are applied automatically
+* Root password disabled
+* Administration interface is accessible only from private networks
+* Hardware RNG enabled to increase system entropy for use by /dev/random which is used to generate:
+    * Secret key for Django project
+    * RPC password for Bitcoin client
+* Bitcoin client compiled without wallet support to ensure it operates only as a full node

 ### Screenshots
 #### Dashboard